aalbertinib/Hollywood-Animal-Master/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **GNU Affero General Public License v3.0** (AGPL-3.0).

+This means:
+- ✅ You can use, modify, and distribute this software freely
+- ✅ If you modify and deploy this as a web service, you must share your changes
+- ✅ Commercial use is allowed
+- ✅ Patent grant included

+See the [LICENSE](LICENSE) file for full details.

 ---